GiovanniZambiasi/gameplay-framework-unity/README.md

     - This applies hierarchically, so nested `namespaces` *can know about* `Types` in their parent `namespace`
     - This doesn't mean that you shouldn't use abstraction within a particular `namespace`.
 It can, and should, be considered

-From here on, the above rule will be referred to as **the namespaces rule**.
+From here onwards, the above rule will be referred to as **the namespaces rule**.
+Combining it with the rules from the other chapters will help you apply abstraction to your codebase **very consistently**.
 Here's an example:

 ![Abstraction map](https://user-images.githubusercontent.com/46461122/152663172-970889fc-f20d-4f28-bf84-33a00ca6ffa9.png)